blanier/RobotArmImprovements/README.md

 Silly Requirements
 ==================
 - No Arduino, Teensy, etc. (we'll see if I live up to that :-) )
+- Non-destructive changes to the robot and controler

 TODO
 ====